Best Gaming Mouse - The Ultimate Guide

 If you're somewhat of a reader of our gear guides then this probably won't come as a surprise.
 Logitech has thrown absolutely everything they have at this mouse and their engineers, designers, and R&D department came up with a truly amazing piece of technology.

-The G Pro Wireless is the newest entry in the G Pro line (which is Logitech’s flagship ‘made for professional gaming’ line of gaming peripherals) and it’s been meticulously designed to feature everything that a pro gamer might need.
-It’s a lightweight (80 grams) wireless mouse with Logitech’s top of the line HERO (High Efficiency Rated Optical) sensor, modular side buttons, great clicks, and a rather safe ambidextrous shape.
+The G Pro Wireless belongs to the Logitech G Pro line (which is Logitech's flagship 'made for professional gaming' line of gaming peripherals) and it's been meticulously designed to feature everything that a pro gamer might need.
+It's a relatively lightweight (80 grams) wireless mouse with Logitech's top of the line HERO (High Efficiency Rated Optical) sensor, modular side buttons, great clicks, and a rather safe ambidextrous shape.

 The spec sheet of the G Pro Wireless would be impressive even for a wired mouse, but the fact that it's a wireless mouse with a rechargeable battery that lasts about 50 hours per charge really pushes this one over the top.
 These days there are cables out there that almost feel as if they're not there at all (certainly if you go aftermarket; manufacturers have to follow strict standards so they can't quite make their cables as flexible as something like a paracord) but obviously nothing beats the feeling of actually not having a cable.
 Logitech's LIGHTSPEED technology is flawless, too.
 It's as fast as wired mice and you won't ever have to worry about losing connection or experiencing a temporary burst of lag either.

-All in all, the G Pro Wireless combines the very best of what Logitech has to offer at this point in time; with flawless wireless technology, a flawless sensor, great feeling clicks and scroll wheel, stellar build quality, and a lightweight but sturdy construction (definitely for a wireless mouse) it’s very hard to look past this mouse as one of the best gaming mice of all time, and the professionals seem to agree with that statement.
+All in all, the G Pro Wireless is an extremely capable gaming mouse.
+With flawless wireless technology, a flawless sensor, great feeling clicks and scroll wheel, stellar build quality, and a relatively lightweight but sturdy construction it's very hard to look past this mouse as one of the best gaming mice of all time, and the professionals seem to agree with that statement.

-The G Pro Wireless took the gaming world by storm when it came out, and it’s without a doubt one of the best gaming mice you can get.
-It will cost you a pretty penny, but you get a lot in return.
+The G Pro Wireless took the gaming world by storm when it came out, and it's without a doubt one of the best gaming mice you can get even today.
+It's being used by around a quarter of all of our analyzed professional gamers.

 2. Zowie EC Series